ceford/cefjdemos-data-jdm-user/articles/en/articles/how-to-archive-an-article.md

 ## Archiving Articles

-You can archive an article in several places, in the Article Manager, in the Article itself or in the Article via it’s Menu Item.
+You can archive an article in several places, in the **Articles** list, in the Article itself or in the Article via it’s Menu Item.

-### Archiving via the Article Manager
+### Archiving via the Articles list

-Once logged into Joomla go to the Article Manager via the Home Dashboard or Sidebar Menu.
+Once logged into Joomla go to Articles list via the Home Dashboard or Menu.

 <img
 src="https://docs.joomla.org/images/thumb/e/e8/J4.x_navigate_to_article_manager-en.png/500px-J4.x_navigate_to_article_manager-en.png"